jellysquider/rdr2-comparison-tool/README.md

 * Run `npm install` inside of the root folder
 * Run `npm start` inside of the root folder and head over to `localhost:3000`

+## Contributing
+You are welcome to create a pull request even if you want to improve something as small as the text style as long as it adheres to RDR2 design scheme :)

 ### To-Do:

 #### UI, UX, and styles